pascalr/admin/docs/recherche_et_developpement/recherche_et_developpement.md

+## Matériaux

+### Filament imprimante 3d

+#### TPE

+TPEs from KEP can be more recyclable, flexible, and softer than TPUs.
+However, they do offer lower resistance to abrasion, grease/oils, chemicals and high and low temperatures.
+While total cost depends on many factors, including how often parts are replaced, in general terms TPE compounds are more cost-effective per pound.
+KEP offers a wide range of TPE material compounds, including FDA, NSF and USP Class VI choices.

+#### TPU

+KEP offers the K-300 TPU compound.
+In addition to higher resistance to abrasion, grease/oils, chemical and high and low temperatures, TPU is a higher durometer elastomer that can be considered the bridge between flexible, rubbery thermoplastics and rigid plastics.
+This makes TPU a **great replacement for hard rubber**.
+For some applications, the **hardness and lower flexibility** qualities of TPU might not make this compound the best fit.
+TPUs rank **among the best for load-bearing capability**.

+---

 Est-ce que tube rond ca fonctionne?
 Je pourrais aussi simplement rouler sur des tubes carrés...

+Ca me prendrait un washer avec un diametre extérieur plus petit comme spacer dans mes roues a deux bearings.

 **Ok, qu'est-ce que j'ai besoin pour valider l'utilisation de bearings avec grooves?**
 - Deux plates percées